LASSO Inference for High Dimensional Predictive Regressions: Monte Carlo Simulations

 \subsection{Results}

 We first investigate the empirical size of different testing methods at a 5\% nominal significance level when the true coefficients $\beta_{1}^{*}=0$ and $\gamma_{1}^{*}=0$.
 Tables \ref{tab:mc_size_iid} and \ref{tab:mc_size_ar1} report the empirical sizes under the IID and AR(1) innovations, respectively.
 Foremost among the findings is that XDlasso effectively controls the empirical size for both $\beta_{1}^{*}$, associated with a unit root regressor, and $\gamma_{1}^{*}$, associated with a stationary regressor.
 This performance stands in sharp contrast to that of Dlasso and OLS oracle, which exhibit severe size distortions for $\beta_{1}^{*}$.
 Such distortions can be attributed to the failure to account for the Stambaugh bias arising from nonstationarity.
 Furthermore, the results yield noteworthy insights regarding the tuning parameter selection.
-The empirical size of XDlasso with both cross-validated and calibrated tuning parameters is aligned with the nominal level.
+The empirical size of XDlasso with both cross-validated and calibrated tuning parameters is close to the nominal level.
 This result not only validates the asymptotic rates of tuning parameters specified in Theorem \ref{thm:CLT} but also supports CV as a feasible data-driven tuning parameter selection method in practice.
-Lastly, we investigate the efficiency and robustness of XDlasso in comparison with alternatives.
+In addition, we investigate the efficiency and robustness of XDlasso in comparison with alternatives.
 When compared to the unbiased but infeasible ``IVX oracle'' estimator, the confidence intervals produced by XDlasso are only slightly wider.
 In contrast to the estimators solely for low-dimensional data, XDlasso demonstrates robustness by accommodating high dimensional covariates without compromising much in efficiency.
+Lastly, the empirical sizes for testing the joint null hypothesis $\mathbb{H}_{0}:\beta_{1}^{*}=\gamma_{1}^{*}=0$, as reported in Table \ref{tab:mc_size_joint}, are also well controlled around the nominal level across setups.
+The results validate the theoretical result in Theorem \ref{thm:wald} and is consistent with the findings for testing $\mathbb{H}_{0}:\beta_{1}^{*}=0$ and $\mathbb{H}_{0}:\gamma_{1}^{*}=0$ individually.